 Rule #5: If It’s Not Yours, Ask Permission

-Grabbing is a popular sport at 4-7 age range.
-A simple, “Can I use your truck?” is a simple lesson in boundaries.
+Grabbing is a popular sport among 4- to 7-year-olds.
+A simple “Can I use your truck?” is a lesson in boundaries.
 But since kids are a bundle of impulses, they’ll constantly miss the mark.
 Still, it’s a good concept, because it’s ultimately about consent, Kastner says.
 You ask before you touch someone, and when she says stop, you stop.
 “It’s one thing to have heard the phrases.
 It’s another thing to have lived it,” says Alison Smith, parenting coach in New Brunswick, Canada.
 It’s also important to model it.
 One big area?
 Tickling.
 The automatic laughter doesn’t automatically reflect enjoyment.
 Once you start, ask if they want more.
 They get the power of whether it continues.

 It’s the way of the world.
 You do the hard thing, then you get the reward.
 Long run, coffee.
 Work, paycheck.
 The overall goal is to create happy, competent people.
 Sometimes, that means being unliked, Kastner says.
 If the chore is to clean up the blocks, say it, refer back to the rules, then disengage.